Anna Rezan: 2019–Present : Directing and Acting Breakthrough

 In November she staged a musical theater piece, titled 'I am Calling my Old Friends...' to commemorate the 50 year anniversary of the Athens Polytechnic uprising.

 Since 2024 she co¬stars in viral Tubi comedy crime TV series Great Kills (TV series).
 In October 2024 she is filming in Germany alongside Eric Roberts, portraying the lead role of "Nea" in sci-fi action franchise "City Rush 4" that is set to be released in 2025.

+In November 2025 Rezan was on set in Pennsylvania for "Mr Blueshirt: The Inspiration" and the film is set to be released in 2026.
+In December she was on the cover of InStyle.

+Same month she appeared on Ranker.com's 'The Most Beautiful Greek Women' list and was voted number 1 among Zoe Kazan, Jennifer Aniston and Elena Kampouris.

+In February 2026 Rezan in Belfast, Ireland costarring as Natasha O'Conell in "An Irish American Horror" by Irish filmmaker Olcan McSparron.In March 2026 she is in New York portraying the character of Max in the indie movie “The Water Thief” directed by Ben Tripp.Same year she is on set in Fresno for horror film “1209 Covenstead” by Freddy Falcon.